How To Make Pasta Less Salty: A Chef Explains

 You can also add unsalted cream or milk to cream-based sauces to balance out the saltiness.

-When tasting, use a clean spoon or fork each time to avoid cross-contamination.
+NB: When tasting, use a clean spoon or fork each time to avoid cross-contamination.

-Yes, there are a few tricks you can try to fix salty pasta without diluting it.
+There are a few tricks you can try to fix salty pasta without diluting it.
 You can add a bit of starch, like flour or cornstarch, to thicken the sauce and spread out the saltiness.
 You can also add a little bit of unsalted butter or olive oil to soften the saltiness.

 Leave a comment